BestTimesToVisit.com Logo

 TransMilenio Bus System

-Bogotá's iconic bus rapid transit (BRT) system is the backbone of public transportation, with dedicated lanes that bypass traffic.
-It's efficient for covering long distances across the city, connecting major neighborhoods and attractions.
+Bogota's iconic bus rapid transit (BRT) system is the backbone of public transport, with dedicated lanes and stations.
+It's efficient for covering long distances across the city, especially during peak hours when other traffic grinds to a halt.

 Ride-Sharing Apps (Uber, Didi, Cabify)

-These apps offer a convenient and often more comfortable way to get around, especially for direct routes or when traveling with luggage.
-They are widely used by locals and tourists alike.
+These apps offer a convenient and often comfortable way to get around, especially for tourists or when traveling with luggage.
+They are generally safer and more predictable than hailing random taxis.

-Cost:Varies by distance and time of day, but generally more expensive than public transport.
-Expect to pay anywhere from COP $10,000 to COP $40,000+ for longer trips.
+Cost:Varies by distance and time of day, but generally comparable to or slightly more expensive than a taxi.
+Expect to pay around COP $15,000 - $30,000 for a moderate trip within the city.

 Taxis